Let's Talk About Lymphoma

 So now that you know possible causes of the disease, you’re probably wondering, am I at risk?
 These are some of the things that increase your susceptibility to developing lymphoma.

 Remember, there is no lymphoma gene that can be passed down from parent to child.
 That said, if you have a parent, sibling, or child with lymphoma, you are at a slightly higher risk for it than someone without close relatives with the disease.

 Becoming infected with certain viruses and bacteria can lead to lymphoma in some people, perhaps by overstimulating the immune system.
-(Don’t panic, though, exposure to these viruses and bacteria is common and most people don’t go on to get cancer.)
-These possible lyphoma precursors include:
+(This is true with the developent of other types of cancer as well.)
+Don’t panic, though, exposure to these viruses and bacteria is common and most people don’t go on to get cancer.
+These possible cancer precursors include:

 Hepatitis C (HCV)